 Walrus tusks are very important for their survival in the Arctic regions1 (source: WWF).
 One of the main uses of the tusks is to help them ‘haul out’.
 This is where the walrus uses its tusks to pull its body out of the water and onto sea ice or landmass2 (source: National Geographic).

 Another use of their tusks is to keep breathing holes open in the ice – this allows them to breathe in between dives.
-Walruses also use their tusks during the conflict.
+They also use their tusks during the conflict which is why walruses are considered to be dangerous.
 This conflict can include defending its territory or protecting itself against predators or other walruses.

 How Much Does a Walrus Tusk Weigh?